Notes about digital placemaking for the workplace

 With so much focus on productivity or usability in most conversations about the digital workplace, this year’s SocialNow conference provided me with the chance to instead look at this concept through the workplace experience lens.

-(My slides from SocialNow are available for download.)
+(My slides from SocialNow are also available for download.)

 SocialNow provides a unique platform for exploring the latest thinking and software solutions in enterprise collaboration.
 The event is based on a scenario created by SocialNow’s organiser, Ana Neves, about a fictitious company, Cablinc.
 When I looked at Cableinc, I saw an organisation where there was enormous potential to improve how people worked together; but I also saw a distributed workplace where the employees were experiencing change and uncertainty, a situation that I believed would benefit from digital placemaking.